-The Property Tax Statement is mailed in March of each year.
-The statement shows the property tax you will pay for the year.
+Property Tax Statement is mailed in March of each year.
+The statement shows the property tax you will pay for that year.

 Missing Your Statement or Stubs?
-If you lost your statement or payment stubs, visit our Property Information Website to print a new statement or stubs or visit our Property Information page to learn more about online access.
+If you lost your statement or payment stubs, visit our Property Information Website to print a new statement.

 State General Tax: A statewide property tax levied by the State of Minnesota on commercial, industrial and seasonal properties.
 These taxes are paid to the State of Minnesota and go to the State General Fund.
 A portion is used to fund school related expenditures.